St. Valentine's Day Massacre: In Your House: Event

 Before the pay-per-view went to air, two matches were contested on Sunday Night Heat.
 Corporate member Test was disqualified in a match against Ministry of Darkness member Viscera.
 Tiger Ali Singh's match against Billy Gunn would go to a no contest.

 The opening match began with Goldust delivering a spinebuster to Bluedust.
-Bluedust's attempt to back body drop his opponent to reverse affairs was met with a punch in the face, causing him to flee until Goldust brought him back into the ring and tried to deliver Shattered Dreams but Bluedust escaped the position and kicked a running Goldust to the ground.
+Bluedust's attempt to back-body drop his opponent to reverse affairs was met with a punch in the face, causing him to flee until Goldust brought him back into the ring, and tried to deliver Shattered Dreams, but Bluedust escaped the position and kicked a running Goldust to the ground.
 His attempt at a Meaniesault miscued and when he rose to his feet, Goldust used the Curtain Call to pin him then successfully delivering Shattered Dreams after the pinfall.

 The hardcore match between the two J.O.B.
 Squad members began with Al Snow throwing Bob Holly out of the ring and hitting him with a chair before throwing him into the crowd.
-By the first tier of fans Holly managed to reverse things, finding a chair to strike Snow with before blinding him with a fire extinguisher and breaking a glass jar over Snow's head.
+By the first tier of fans, Holly managed to reverse things, finding a chair to strike Snow with before blinding him with a fire extinguisher and breaking a glass jar over Snow's head.
 Snow returned with a blast from the fire extinguisher going through to the backstage area where he was thrown into technical boxes.
 Holly then found floor tiles to break over Snow's head as well as a beer cooler.
 Snow managed to escape into the car park, using mop handles to break over Holly's back.
 The two found their way past the car park onto the banks of the Mississippi River.
-Snow kicked Holly to the floor and choked him before throwing him into the river, Snow being dragged into the river soon after.
-Snow escaped the river but Holly chased him, tripping him over to wrap Snow in a chain fence, making it virtually impossible to kick out of the pin fall.
+Snow kicked Holly to the floor and choked him before throwing him into the river, Snow was dragged into the river soon after.
+Snow escaped the river but Holly chased him, tripping him over to wrap Snow in a chain fence, making it virtually impossible to kick out of the pinfall.

 The third match began with Big Boss Man gaining an advantage by delivering a low blow to Mideon.
-He then chased him out the ring with a chair but hit it against the ring post after which Mideon countered by biting Boss Man's fingers.
-Inside the ring Boss Man dominated Mideon, throwing him round and jumping on him, using the ropes to choke him and jump on him.
+He then chased him out of the ring with a chair but hit it against the ring post after which Mideon countered by biting Boss Man's fingers.
+Inside the ring Boss Man dominated Mideon, throwing him around and jumping on him, using the ropes to choke him and jump on him.
 Although Mideon offered some attempts at fighting back, he ran into a Big Boss Slam and was pinned.
 As the match ended, the ring was surrounded by the Ministry of Darkness and the lights then went off as The Undertaker made his way to the ring.
 When the lights came back on Boss Man was being held down in the ring while Viscera delivered three big splashes to him before being carried away by the Ministry.